-The Regulations provide that in certain circumstances, as set out in regulations 24(11 & 12) (2017) and 81 (2018), students may become eligible for grants for living costs, including GFDs, during the academic year.
+The Regulations provide that in certain circumstances, as set out in regulations 24(11 & 7 OFFICIAL

+12) (2017) and 81 (2018), students may become eligible for grants for living costs, including GFDs, during the academic year.
 These are:

-- the student's course becomes a designated course, - the student or the student's spouse, civil partner or parent is recognised as a refugee, becomes a person granted stateless leave, becomes a person with leave to enter or remain or becomes a person granted humanitarian protection under paragraph 339C of the immigration rules, - the student becomes a person described in paragraph 1(2)(a) of Schedule 2 (2018), 7

-- where regulation 9(1A)(a) applies, the student becomes a person described in paragraph 8(1)(a) of Schedule 2 (2018), - the student becomes a person described in paragraph 4A(1)(a) of Schedule 2 (2018) or, where regulation 9(1A)(a) applies, in paragraph 4(1)(a) of Schedule 2 (2018), - the student becomes a person described in paragraph 7A(a) of Schedule 2 (2018) or, where regulation 9(1A)(a) applies, in paragraph 7(1)(a) of Schedule 2 (2018), or - the student becomes a person described in paragraph 6B(1)(a)(ii) of Schedule 2 (2018), - the student becomes a person awarded leave to enter or remain under the Afghan Relocations and Assistance Policy or the Afghan Citizens Resettlement Scheme, or a family member of such a person, or - the student becomes a protected Ukrainian national or a family member of such a person.
+- the student's course becomes a designated course, - the student or the student's spouse, civil partner or parent is recognised as a refugee, becomes a person granted stateless leave, becomes a person with leave to enter or remain or becomes a person granted humanitarian protection under paragraph 339C of the immigration rules, - the student becomes a person described in paragraph 1(2)(a) of Schedule 2 (2018), - where regulation 9(1A)(a) applies, the student becomes a person described in paragraph 8(1)(a) of Schedule 2 (2018), - the student becomes a person described in paragraph 4A(1)(a) of Schedule 2 (2018) or, where regulation 9(1A)(a) applies, in paragraph 4(1)(a) of Schedule 2 (2018), - the student becomes a person described in paragraph 7A(a) of Schedule 2 (2018) or, where regulation 9(1A)(a) applies, in paragraph 7(1)(a) of Schedule 2 (2018), or - the student becomes a person described in paragraph 6B(1)(a)(ii) of Schedule 2 (2018), - the student becomes a person awarded leave to enter or remain (including leave in line as a family member) under the Afghan Relocations and Assistance Policy or the Afghan Citizens Resettlement Scheme, - the student becomes a protected Ukrainian national.